Critical Illness Insurance

 Stanford has partnered with MetLife to offer benefits-eligible employees and dependents additional coverage through a critical illness insurance plan.
 You select from three coverage options: $10,000, $20,000 or $30,000 and whom you would like to cover.

 Then if you experience one of the covered conditions, upon diagnosis you can receive a lump sum payment of the coverage option you elected paid directly to you.
-The money you receive can be used as you see fit – living expenses, mortgage payments, out of pocket costs – it’s up to you to decide how to use it.
+(As an example, if you were diagnosed with cancer in 2020 and signed up for the plan in 2023, you will not receive a payable benefit for this cancer diagnosis since the diagnosis occurred before the critical illness coverage was in effect.)
+The money you do receive for a covered condition can be used as you see fit – living expenses, mortgage payments, out of pocket costs – it’s up to you to decide how to use it.

 Because you pay your insurance premiums with after-tax dollars through a payroll deduction, the enrollment window is limited to: